6 Types Of Management Styles In 2021

 - Inexperienced employees might feel too pressured because of the high standards of the managers.
 This can lead to low motivation and less job satisfaction.

 6. The Coaching Management Style

-As the name suggests, in this style of management, a manager coaches its employees.
+As the name suggests, in this style of management, a manager coaches their employees.
 It results in employees' long term professional development.

 The manager is very enthusiastic about developing employees' strengths and improving their weaknesses.
 Managers reward employees with promotions or more responsibilities as a driving force.